 - Checkers: Chinook ended 40-year-reign of human world champion Marion Tinsley in 1994.
 Used a precomputed endgame database defining perfect play for all positions involving 8 or fewer pieces on the board, a total of 444 billion positions.
 Checkers is now solved! - Chess: Deep Blue defeated human world champion Garry Kasparov in a six-game match in 1997.
 Deep Blue searches 200 million positions per second, uses very sophisticated evaluation, and undisclosed methods for extending some lines of search up to 40 ply.
-Current programs are even better, if less historic! - Othello: human champions refuse to compete against computers, who are too good. - Go: human champions refuse to compete against computers, who are too bad.
+Current programs are even better, if less historic! - Othello: human champions refuse to compete against computers, who are too good. - Go: human champions refused to compete against computers, who are too bad.
 In Go, b > 300, so most programs use pattern knowledge bases to suggest plausible moves, along with aggressive pruning.
+In 2016, DeepMind's AlphaGo defeated Lee Sedol 4-1 to end the human reign.